 - 3 cloves garlic

-- 1 tsp dried basil or 1 tbsp chopped fresh (plus more for topping)
+- 1 teaspoon dried basil or 1 tbsp fresh

-- 2 tbsp cashew parm or nutritional yeast
+- 2 tablespoons cashew parm or nutritional yeast

 - Black pepper to taste